 Fruits, such as blueberries, bananas or strawberry slices can be arranged on top of your batter before baking.
 You could also experiment with other varieties of flavored sugar, of which the options are practically limitless.
 After baking, top it off with a drizzle, such as chocolate, caramel, or peanut butter, and you’re golden.

-What makes something a muffin and not a cupcake?
+What’s the difference between a muffin and a cupcake?

 It’s the age-old question, are muffins just ugly cupcakes?
 The correct answer is a definitive no. To start with, muffins are eaten for breakfast, but cupcakes are exclusively eaten for dessert.
 This is because cupcakes are usually baked with more sugar and topped with frosting and thus are a lot sweeter than muffins.
 Muffins can even be savory, incorporating cheese, bacon, vegetables, and fruits.